 - If you choose to freeze your soup, it will go incredibly thick on thawing so you might want to add a little more cream or water just to thin it slightly when you gently warm it through.
 However, it is supposed to be a thick soup!

-This is my recipe for Artichoke Soup, topped with my delicious Truffled Sourdough Crouton crumbles.
-It is thick, hearty but also deeply luxurious.
+If you want to try my vegan Artichoke Soup, I highly recommend you make my delicious Truffled Sourdough Crouton crumbles.
+The soup is thick, hearty but also deeply luxurious.
 What I love about this soup is that you can make it ahead of time and freeze it.
 It makes a perfect starter for a festive meal, warm and comforting, yet slightly decadent with the truffly scented croutons.
-And if you were considering buying a jar of truffle paste, here's my recipe for delicious Truffle Triangles, or Yummly have ten more truffly suggestions that might tickle your tastebuds!
+And if you were considering buying a jar of truffle paste, here’s my recipe for delicious Truffle Triangles, or Yummly have ten more truffly suggestions that might tickle your tastebuds!

 Try my other delicious vegan soups